Uthso66/Static_Webpages/README.md

-Here are some static pages I created while learning CSS and HTML Quick start:
+Here are some static pages I created while learning CSS and HTML.

+Quick start:

 ```